Feng45/Project-2-for-EC-601/README.md

 In main:

     pass in the username of the account you want to download
     text_content = "Google, headquartered in Mountain."
     analyze_entity_sentiment(text_content)

-output:
+In output terminal:

     Representative name for the entity: Google
     Entity type: OTHER
     Salience score: 0.9005488753318787
     Entity sentiment score: 0.0
     Entity sentiment magnitude: 0.0

     Representative name for the entity: Mountain
     Entity type: LOCATION
     Salience score: 0.09945113211870193
     Entity sentiment score: 0.0
     Entity sentiment magnitude: 0.0
     Overall sentiment: 0.0, 0.0

 Application: